-With another heat wave hitting Europe this summer, I was reminded of my visit to Rome during the last heat wave with crowds clamoring around fountains and spouts around the city.
-The most crowded and famous being the Trevi Fountain (Fontana di Trevi).
+During long, warm summer days it is hard not to dream about much-needed holidays.
+With that said I was reminded of my visit to Rome some time ago with crowds clamoring around fountains and spouts around the city.
+The most crowded and famous is the Trevi Fountain.

-The largest fountain in Rome at 49m (160ft) wide and 26m high (85ft), it has also been called the most beautiful.
-Trevi comes from Tre Vie meaning three ways, referencing the location at the cross section of three streets.
+It is the largest fountain in Rome at 49 m (160 ft) wide and 26 m high (85 ft), it has also been called the most beautiful.
+Trevi comes from Tre Vie meaning three ways, referencing the location at the cross-section of three streets.
 The fountain is almost hidden among the narrow streets, and suddenly around the corner, the sound of rushing water can be heard and the roads open to the piazza.

 There had always been a small fountain at the spring.
-Over the centuries, there were a variety of projects to make it more grand.
-Pope Nicholas V (1447-1455) commissioned humanist Leon Battista Alberti to design a wall fountain with three spouts.
-In the 17th century, Pope Urban VIII (1623-22) asked Gianlorenzo Bernini to develop with new plans to replace Alberti’s fountain.
-However; lack of funds scrapped the project.
+Over the centuries, there were a variety of projects to make it grander.
+Pope Nicholas V commissioned Leon Battista Alberti to design a wall fountain with three spouts.
+In the 17th century, Pope Urban VIII asked Gian Lorenzo Bernini to develop new plans to replace Alberti’s fountain.
+However, a lack of funds scrapped the project.

-It was not until the 18th century the Trevi Fountain we know today came into fruition.
-Under the initiation of Pope Clement XII (1730-40) a competition would determine who would design it.
-For various reasons the first and second place winners fell through.
-The job fell on the third place winner, poet and philosopher, Nicola Salvi.
+It was not until the 18th century the Trevi Fountain we know today came to fruition.
+Under the initiation of Pope Clement XII (1730-40), a competition would determine who would design it.
+For various reasons, the first and second-place winners fell through.
+The job fell on the third-place winner, poet, and philosopher, Nicola Salvi.
 Salvi had no prior experience with architectural design.
-The project would take over 3 decades to complete, and was fraught with difficulties and controversies from the beginning.
+The project would take over 3 decades to complete and was fraught with difficulties and controversies from the beginning.
 It was a large undertaking with numerous artists and patrons involved adding to the complexities and delays.
 Both Clement XII and Salvi would pass away before the project was finished.
-In 1762, Giuseppe Panini, who worked with Salvi headed the final stages and finished in 1762.
+In 1762, Giuseppe Pannini, who worked with Salvi headed the final stages and finished in 1762.

 Behind Oceanus and encased in niches are female statues of Abundance and Health by Filippo della Valle.
 Both figures tied into the theme of water.
 Abundance holds a horn filled with fruits to symbolize plenty with a turn-over jug spilling water.
 Health is adorned by the laurel wreath, the plant sacred to Apollo, and a serpent coiling to her side to drink from a cup.
 At the time of the building of the fountain, the water was among the best tasting.
 Now it is no longer drinkable as it is recycled between several fountains in the city.

-In 2013 a much needed restoration and cleaning of the fountain was funded largely by the fashion house Fendi.
-It took almost two years and over 2 million Euro to finish.
+In 2013 a much-needed restoration and cleaning of the fountain were funded largely by the fashion house Fendi.
+It took almost two years and over 2 million Euros to finish.
 It is forbidden to enter or touch the water in any way and is subject to fines for any violation.

 So ingrained in modern culture, the Fountain of Trevi has been featured in a number of movies.
 Frederico Fellini’s La Dolce Vita (1960) has the iconic scene of Marcello Mastroianni and Anita Ekberg in the fountain.
 And of course the famous throwing of coins from Three Coins in a Fountain (1954).
-The myth states if you throw one coin you will return to Rome, two coins you will fall in love with an attractive Italian and three coins will guarantee marriage to that Italian.
-So popular is the throwing of coins that every year about a million Euros are collected from the fountain and donated to local causes.
+The myth states if you throw one coin you will return to Rome, two coins you will fall in love with an attractive Italian, and three coins will guarantee marriage to that Italian.
+The throwing of coins is so popular that every year about a million Euros are collected from the fountain and donated to local causes.